The retailers featured on this page may compensate us when our readers follow links to their websites and make a purchase. More

 Useful link: Why Three say theirs is fastest

 That doesn’t mean there’s no chance of them working.
-In our tests for our best WiFi calling networks page, even older Android models not bought from O2 still worked, but you’re more likely to run into compatibility issues with them.
+In our tests for our best WiFi calling networks page, even older Android models not bought from O2 still worked, but you’re more likely to run into issues with them.

-Useful link: See Three’s guide
+Useful link: See Three’s guide to WiFi calling

 While free WiFi is more common these days and data allowances have got larger, it’s still nice when networks help you stay connected and save data on the go by offering free WiFi hotspot access on your deal.